Return to Theological Thoughts

-Regarding theological disputes: An Oecumenical Council is to be
+Regarding theological disputes: An Oecumenical Council

-by all wishing to enter this Union.
+and ratified by all wishing to enter this Union.

-The pastoral value of the ministries of the Lutheran and associated jurisdictions
+The pastoral value of the ministries of the Lutheran and

-in God's providence is affirmed.
+associated jurisdictions in God's providence is affirmed.

-The acceptance of Apostolic Orders as mandatory for all further pastoral
+The acceptance of Apostolic Orders as mandatory for all further

-ministry is affirmed.
+pastoral ministry is affirmed.

-The question of the "validity" of orders is postponed for joint historical
+The question of the "validity" of orders is postponed for

-and theological elucidation.
+joint historical and theological elucidation.

-Regarding jurisdictional arrangements within the Patriarchate of Rome
+Regarding jurisdictional arrangements within the Patriarchate

-the teaching of "Dei Verbum".
+developing the teaching of "Dei Verbum".
+To include:

-This to include an acceptance of the books of the deutero-canon as inspired
+an acceptance of the books of the deutero-canon as inspired

-and most authoritative witness to Apostolic Tradition and that the Magisterium
+most authoritative witness to Apostolic Tradition and that the Magisterium

 is subject to its clear meaning, notwithstanding the fact that all